Inguro-OU/war-of-memes/README.md

 **TL;DR**: This is a cognitively trustworthy communication method for evolving ideas that **multiply everyone's happiness**.

-In other words, this **communication method** makes its users **truly worthy** of the **belief** that they will treat other people and any ideas equitably and without prejudice.
+In other words, this **communication method** makes its particpants **truly worthy** of the **belief** that they will treat other people and any ideas equitably and without prejudice.
 Here is a more detailed explanation of key concepts:

 - **Trust** is the **belief** that an entity will act to maximize **everyone's happiness**, rather than prioritizing only their own or their group's.
 - **Trustworthiness** is **being worthy** of that belief.